Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Multiple-output linear models

 where the matrix $\big(\widehat{\boldsymbol\Sigma}^{(n)} \big)^{1/2}$ is the symmetric root of a consistent estimator~$\widehat{\boldsymbol\Sigma}^{(n)}$ of some mul\-tiple $a\,{\boldsymbol\Sigma}$ of ${\boldsymbol\Sigma}$ ($a>0$ an arbitrary constant) satisfying the following consistency assumption. \begin{Assumption} {\rm Under \eqref{MRegr}, $\widehat{\boldsymbol\Sigma}^{(n)}\!-a {\boldsymbol\Sigma}= O_{\rm P}(n^{-1/2})$ as $n\to\infty$, for some $a>0$; moreover, $\widehat{\boldsymbol\Sigma}^{(n)}$ is invariant under permutations and reflections (with respect to the origin) of the residuals ${\bf Z}\n_i=({\bf Y}\n_i\! - {\mathbf 1}_n{\boldsymbol\beta}_0\pr - {\boldsymbol\beta}^\prime{\bf c}\n_i)$'s, and equivariant under their affine transformations. }\end{Assumption}

-A traditional choice which, however, rules out heavy-tailed radial densities with infinite second-order moments, is the empirical covariance matrix of the~${\bf Z}\n_i$'s.
-An alternative, which satisfies Assumption~\ref{Ass32} without any moment assumptions, is Tyler's estimator of scatter, see Theorem~4.1 in~\cite{Tyl87} for strong consistency, Theorem 4.2 for asymptotic normality.
+A traditional choice which, however, rules out heavy-tailed radial densities with infinite second-order moments, is the empirical covariance of the~${\bf Z}\n_i$'s.
+An alternative, satisfying Assumption~\ref{Ass32} without any moment assumptions, is Tyler's estimator of scatter, see Theorems~4.1 and 4.2 in~\cite{Tyl87} for its strong consistency and asymptotic normality.